peverwhee/CAM-docs/doc/source/users_guide/introduction.rst

  - NOAA's FV3 dynamical core used operationally by EMC (Environmental Modeling Center) has been coupled with CAM6 physics.
  - A new simpler models configuration has been added: Moist Held-Suarez.

-As opposed to the CESM2.0 release, these new configurations are not fully scientifically supported in the sense of extensive tuning, testing and vetting.
+These new configurations are not fully scientifically supported in the sense of extensive tuning, testing and vetting.
 Hence they are referred to as
 **developmental configurations**.